serverlessworkflow/specification/specification/README.md

 }
 ```

-In this example our Parallel state branch the "throwsExceptionFunction" function execution throws an exception
+In this example, our Parallel state branch the "throwsExceptionFunction" function execution throws an exception
-which is propagated to the Parallel state and handled with its "onError" definition.
+that is propagated to the Parallel state and handled with its "onError" definition.
 For the sake of the example we left the "actions" array of the "exceptionHandlingState" empty.
-In a real scenario
+In a real scenario,
 it would include actions needed to be executed.

-* Handle exceptions inside branch states: States inside branches can define their own onError definition.
+* Handle exceptions inside branch states: States inside branches can define their own 'onError' definition.
 In this case the exceptions can be handled by the states and they will not be propagated to the Parallel state.

 ```json